iSupply Energy goes bust - were you affected?

 Most of the negative reviews we see for iSupply are very recent, posted after the company ceased operations, and are mostly related to customers’ final bills.
 It seems that iSupply has made a bit of a hash of closing customers’ accounts, and customers are having their say on the matter:

 I left iSupply in April to another provider for my gas.
 They issued a final bill which I paid in June.
 Come September I have a debt collection company ringing me daily for a further payment.
 Apparently iSupply reviewed and amended the final bill in August (4 months after I left them) and raised a further debit.
 They didn’t tell me, just sent a message via the online account (which I no longer use as I’m not a customer), and a month later appoint collectors.
 Complained but no one appears the slightest bit interested.

 Many iSupply energy reviews report similar treatment and complaint resolution in such instances seems to have fallen by the wayside, as the provider no longer has to worry about maintaining a public image in order to gain more customers.
 Sadly, it seems that for all the good iSupply did when it was operational, it will be remembered for poor treatment of customers as it went about closing their accounts.

 In terms of price, however, iSupply’s fixed tariff did compare well with the market on the whole and fell well below Ofgem’s price cap for annual dual fuel.
-There are plenty of deals out there that are just as cheap, however, and can prove their green credentials!
-To get help finding the cheapest green deals available to you, call 020 3608 4293 today to speak to one of our energy experts.
+There are plenty of deals out there that are just as cheap, however, and offer proof of their green fuel sourcing!

 You will have stayed on the same rate after being switched to EDF for the length of your initial iSupply deal.
 If the contract on your iSupply tariff came to an end, however, you will have been switched automatically to an EDF tariff on a different rate and could be paying much more.